Ngundeng Bong: The return of Dang Predicted

 And my friends here are seriously suggesting this was a coincidence or some kind of madness happening.
 Then let me send you away with one more last testimony from the historian.

 "It was only later, after we had drives away that I realized that I was now in the Sudan quite illegally, as no one had examined and stamped my passport and travel permit, not to mention cleared my bags through customs.
 (I mentioned this to Riek later, and he laughed and said, "We will take care of it).

 For those who attended the reception of Dang like Mary Boyo, it was in a material looking more of sniper bag.
 I wonder what silent the suspicious across the world that day, seriously a sniper bag?

 Ngundeng not only talks about nature but the predicament that south Sudanese was to experience in the next generations.
 He concentrated more about war and peace.

-HIS PROPHECIES ABOUT WAR
+His Prophecies About War

 "Afterward Mary told Deng Nhail Chiok later that she had a dream that a man was fighting the whole of southern Sudan, and that man is Riek.
 She started running but then a voice told her that those at the reception for the Dang were blessed".
 This is purely Dr. Douglas testimonies about the dang.